KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-arraylists.md

 Arrays are great if you know exactly how many values you're going to need ahead of time.
 But this often isn't the case: what if we want to add an object whenever the user clicks, or we want to add objects over time?

+You can't increase the size of an array, so the only way to do this is to create a new bigger array, copy the values from the old array into the new array, then add the new object to the new array.
+This is a real pain in the neck.

-This tutorial teaches you about the `ArrayList` class, which has the ability to grow over time.
+This tutorial teaches you about the `ArrayList` class, which uses arrays internally and handles all of that stuff for us.
+In other words, an `ArrayList` has the ability to grow over time.

 ## Creating an `ArrayList`